Cian-H/scanline_annotator/docs/development.rst

 Performance Considerations
 ==========================

--  File I/O is the primary bottleneck
+-  Memory bandwidth and array allocation are the primary bottlenecks
 -  Parallel processing scales well with core count
 -  Memory usage is proportional to dataset size
--  Coordinate corrections use vectorized operations

 **************************
  Common Development Tasks